 You’ve probably heard about CE and FCC (in the US), these standards are the most comprehensive worldwide.
-Less people have heard about China’s equivalent.
+Few people have heard about China’s equivalent, the CCC mark.

-In this article, I explain everything you need to know about China’s own certification mark, the CCC-mark, that complies to a majority of products sold in China.
+In this article, I explain everything you need to know about China’s own certification mark, the CCC-mark, which is needed for a vast number of products sold in China.

 Since 2002, CCC has been the mandatory certification mark for a wide range of products on the Chinese market.

-It doesn’t matter if you are Chinese and have your production in Shanghai, or Spanish and have your production in Valencia – A failure to use the CCC mark or correct HS codes can lead to seized goods by the Chinese customs seizes the goods, or in a worst-case scenario, sends it back.
+It doesn’t matter if you are a Chinese company with production in Shanghai, or from Spain with production in Valencia – A failure to use the CCC mark or correct HS codes can result in a situation where the Chinese customs seizes the goods, or in a worst-case scenario, sends it back.

-But it can take some time for the customs to discover the error, it’s not always spotted from the first delivery.
-Though it’s risky and can, if recognized by the Chinese customs, end up in penalties and long and costly disputes.
+Yet, it can take some time for the customs to discover the error.
+It’s not always spotted from the first delivery.
+Though it’s risky and can, if recognized by the customs, end up in penalties and long and costly disputes.

-Before you start a CCC certification, it’s important that you get a general understanding of how it works and how long time that will be needed.
+Before you start a CCC certification process, it’s important that you get a general understanding of how it works and how long time will be needed.

 The process doesn’t end here though and you’ll need to maintain your CCC certificate continuously.

-a.
-Products fail during stick-test in the market.
-You might end up in a situation where you need to withdraw a large of amount of products from the market (costing much money)
+- Products fail during stick-tests in the market.
+You might end up in a situation where you need to withdraw a large number of products from the market (costing much money)

-b.
-The Chinese customs reject the products due to unclear reasons (it’s not easy to communicate or resolve issues with the customs if you’re not a Chinese speaker or have previous experience)
+- The Chinese customs reject the products due to unclear reasons (it’s not easy to communicate or resolve issues with the customs if you’re not a Chinese speaker or have previous market experience)

 The CCC-mark is required for over a hundred of products.
 To obtain more information about the different categories, you can visit CNCA’s website to find products that require CCC.

-(CNCA is an abbreviation for the Certification and Accreditation Administration of China, the agency who administers the CCC mark).
+CNCA is an abbreviation for the Certification and Accreditation Administration of China, the agency that administers the CCC mark.

 Below I’ve included the 21 product categories that need the CCC certification: